sumukshashidhar-archive/toreda-1722880656/README.md

 # toreda
-A high frequency trading bot built on GO and Python.
+A high frequency trading bot built on Python.

 # How to contribute?